Bnorval/SQL_Project_Data_Job_Analysis/README.md

 only sought after by a smaller portion of companies.
 However, this could allow an analyst to carve a niche in their skillset and separate themselves from the rest.

 With the optimal skills being the most important part of my analysis, I want to do one more visualization.
 The ranked data is a great way to get a concise list of the best potentail skills, however it does not do a great job showasing the gap between the highest and lowest demand or salary.
-Lets place this data onto a scatter plot and see how it looks.
+Let's place this data onto a scatter plot and see how it looks.

 ![Salary_Demand_Scatter](project_sql/assets/Salary_vs_Demand_Scatter.png)